 Can we feature you on Facebook?

-For those yet to join the party, My Holiday Marketing has a MHM Facebook Page geared largely towards sharing interesting or useful bits of news, ideas and information.
-We also have another site for My Favourite Holiday Cottages geared towards featuring news about locations, properties events and festivals near MFHC cottages.
+For those yet to join the party, our Facebook page for My Favourite Holiday Cottages is geared towards featuring news about locations, properties events and festivals near MFHC cottages.

 We tend not to use the site to 'sell' things like last minute availability offers unless for a region, but we do like to include details that make a property just that little bit unique or an example of good practice.
 For example, Best View Barn got a topical listing recently because their rental price includes a snow plough.
 Also, if we want to talk about a particular theme, we try to find a cottage that nicely illustrates it, hence the recent article on wellie boot racks.